sebastiaanvisser/fclabels/README.md

 We have both polymorphic and monomorphic lenses.
 Polymorphic lenses allow updates that change the type.
-The types of polymorphic lenses are slightly more verbose than their monomorphic counterparts, but there usage is similar.
+The types of polymorphic lenses are slightly more verbose than their monomorphic counterparts, but their usage is similar.
 Because monomorphic lenses are built by restricting the types of polymorphic lenses they are essentially the same and can be freely composed with eachother.